draconisPW/PWMAngband/docs/customize.rst

 x work better with the tiles that are natively square.

-When you leave the game, the current settings for the Windows interface are saved as ``angband.INI`` in the directory that holds the executable.
+When you leave the game, the current settings for the Windows interface are saved as ``mangclient.ini`` in the directory that holds the executable.
 Those settings will be automatically reloaded the next time you start the Windows interface.